4 Ways Chiropractic Can Kill That Killer Shoulder Pain

 Frozen shoulder happens when the connective tissue in the shoulder joint becomes very thick and tight, forming tough bands of tissue called adhesions.
 The reason why the body does this is unknown.
 Most doctors will suggest surgery to remove the adhesions, but chiropractic care has been proven to be extremely effective in healing this painful problem.

 Tendonitis happens when the tissues which connect the muscle to the bone become inflamed.
 Inflammation causes rather intense pain.
 In some cases, tendonitis becomes so extreme that the shoulder is virtually immobile since trying to move it causes debilitating pain.
+This is the reason why you can't just let it heal on its own.
 More than 4 million US adults will seek some type of medical care for tendonitis.

 While most cases of tendonitis occur in those over the age of 40, it can also happen to people who are involved in accidents, play sports, or have jobs that require repetitive motion, such as carpentry.
 Most doctors will suggest steroid injections to stop the inflammation, but corticosteroids are so damaging that these can only be used two or three times maximum before they end up causing more damage to the tissues of the body than the inflammation.